TastyWavez/ServiceNow2xMatters-BizService-and-Change-Intelligence/README.md

 `serviceBatchSync` attempts to set `ownedBy.targetName` on xMatters services using the ServiceNow group name (e.g., `Software`).
 If the group does not exist in xMatters, it falls back to:

-- Default owner group: `Unassigned Services`
+- Default owner group: NONE

 Ensure:
 - The xMatters groups you want to map exist and are **ACTIVE**